Leptopoda/nextcloud_cookbook_dart_api/doc/RecipesApi.md

 //defaultApiClient.getAuthentication<HttpBasicAuth>('app_password').password = 'YOUR_PASSWORD';

 final api = NcCookbookApi().getRecipesApi();
-final int id = 56; // int | The id of the recipe to obtain the image for. final String size = size_example; // String | The size of the requested image * `full`    - Full resolution image (size full res) * `thumb`   - thumbnail of the image (size 250px) * `thumb16` - icon of the image (size 16px) by default the full size image will be returned
+final String id = id_example; // String | The id of the recipe to obtain the image for. final String size = size_example; // String | The size of the requested image * `full`    - Full resolution image (size full res) * `thumb`   - thumbnail of the image (size 250px) * `thumb16` - icon of the image (size 16px) by default the full size image will be returned

 try {